bibekjit/GoogleImageDownloader/README.md

 3. Provide the desired resolution of the images (by default medium) Press -> "l" for large, "i" for small or press enter to proceed with default value
-3. Number of images to download
+3. Enter the number of images to download

 # NOTE -
 1. Images downloaded might be less than the provided number.
 So, it's recommeded to download more than required, to compensate